-All participants in the NZHS are given a thank you card and a small token of appreciation, such as a pen or fridge magnet, at the conclusion of the interview.
-The thank you card contains a list of health and community organisations with freephone numbers that participants can use if they would like to discuss any issues raised by their participation in the NZHS, or if they need advice on a health issue.
-Adult respondents who completed the Sexual and Reproductive Health module were also given a separate thank you card at the conclusion of the interview, listing support organisations relevant to the module content.
+All respondents for the NZHS are given a thank you card and a small token of appreciation, such as a pen or fridge magnet, at the conclusion of the interview.
+The thank you card contains a list of health and community organisations with freephone numbers that respondents can use if they would like to discuss any issues raised by their participation in the NZHS, or if they need advice on a health issue.

-Call pattern
+Visit pattern

-Up to 10 calls to each sampled dwelling are made at different times of the day and on different days of the week before accepting that a dwelling is a non-contact.
-Calls are recorded as unique events only if they are made at least two hours apart.
+Interviewers make up to 10 visits to each sampled dwelling at different times of the day and on different days of the week before recording that the dwelling is a 'non-contact'.
+Visits are recorded as unique events only if they are made at least two hours apart.

-The number of calls made by an interviewer is spaced over two to three months.
-Up to six calls are made by the interviewer during the month in which the meshblock is first being surveyed.
-If contact with the household is not established during this first month, there is a pause for three to four weeks before attempting two more calls.
-Finally, there is a pause for a further three to four weeks before attempting the final two calls.
-This procedure helps to contact not only people who are temporarily away, but also those who are busy with work or family or socially when their dwelling is first approached.
+Interviewers space their visits out over two or three months.
+During the first month in which the PSU is being surveyed, the interviewer will make up to six visits.
+If contact with the household is not established during this first month, there is a pause for three to four weeks before attempting two more visits.
+If contact is still not established, there is another pause for a further three to four weeks before attempting a final two visits.
+This procedure helps to contact not only people who are temporarily away, but also those who are busy with work, family or friends when their dwelling is first approached.